 Each year, I’ve heard from people literally around the world who loved seeing how an “un-plan” comes together.
-If you haven’t already, I invite you to check out our previous ideas, the unschooling version of a 10th-grade-is curriculum plan (2015-16), the unschooled version of a ninth-grade-ish curriculum plan (2014-15), the unschooled version of an eighth-grade-ish curriculum plan (2013-14) and the unschooled version of a seventh-grade-ish curriculum plan (2012-13).
+If you haven’t already, I invite you to check out our later ideas in the unschooled version of a 12th-grade-ish curriculum plan (2017-18), and some previous ideas, the unschooled version of an 11th-grade-ish curriculum plan (2016-17), the unschooling version of a 10th-grade-is curriculum plan (2015-16), the unschooled version of a ninth-grade-ish curriculum plan (2014-15), the unschooled version of an eighth-grade-ish curriculum plan (2013-14) and the unschooled version of a seventh-grade-ish curriculum plan (2012-13).

 Most days, we have no idea what we’re going to learn about until it happens.
 We make plans – of sorts – but the best opportunities always seem to be those that just arise naturally.

 But I see great value in joining the “curriculum week” blog hop, mostly because I want to show other not-exactly-planning, not-exactly-at-a-grade-level, not-exactly-textbook people – and I know you’re out there – that you CAN make this homeschooling thing work!

 We like books.

 We like history.

 We like taking trips – to well-known destinations and, uh, some crazy out-of-the-way ones, too.

 We like sports.